NCI-ITEB/tumor_epidemiology_approaches/sessions/session_6/practical.md

 **30\.** Next let's try to customize the circos plot.
 In the original figure we observed many structural variants on chromosome 2, so let's try producing a circos plot where we zoom in only on chromosome 2.
 To do this we need to accomplish a couple of things:

+- Limit our structural variants table to only chr2, and reduce the extra bp padding added to the end positions since this graph is much smaller
 - Limit the ideogram to only chr2
-- Limit our structural variants table to only chr2, and reduce the extra bp distance added to the end positions

-The second task we can do by adding a filter command to bed1 and bed2 tables.
-See the dropdown below for how to do this, or try it yourself.
+The first task requires filtering the tables bed1, bed2, and bed_genes to just the SVs/genes on chr2.
+We can accomplish this by adding a filter command somewhere in the code for making these three tables.
+Get the help documents for this command with ?filter and see if you can get generate these tables.
+If you get stuck, check the answer in the dropdown below.

 <details><summary></summary>